UK records another 19,114 coronavirus cases, 1,014 deaths

-London [UK], February 5 (ANI)/Xinhua): Another 19,114 people in Britain have tested positive for COVID-19, bringing the total number of coronavirus cases in the country to 3,911,573, according to official figures released on Friday.
+London, Feb 6 (IANS) Another 19,114 people in Britain have tested positive for Covid-19, bringing the total number of coronavirus cases in the country to 3,911,573, according to official figures released on Friday.

 The country also reported another 1,014 coronavirus-related deaths.
 The total number of coronavirus-related deaths in Britain now stands at 111,264.
-These figures only include the deaths of people who died within 28 days of their first positive test.
+These figures only include the deaths of people who died within 28 days of their first positive test, Xinhua news agency reported.

 The latest figures were revealed as Downing Street confirmed that all British adults aged 50 and older are expected to be offered a first dose of the coronavirus vaccine by early May.